Research Policy Handbook

 3. Pilot Studies

-A pilot study is a preliminary investigation of the feasibility of a study, usually done on a small scale (approximately 10 or fewer subjects) and exploratory in nature.
+A pilot study is a preliminary investigation of the feasibility of a study, usually done on a small scale (approximately 10 or fewer participants) and exploratory in nature.
 It is designed to help the investigator refine data collection procedures and instruments or prepare a better, more precise research design.
+Data collected from a pilot study cannot be used as research data.
 Such a pilot would not contribute to generalizable knowledge and therefore is not considered research and does not require IRB review.
-Data collected from a pilot study cannot be used as research data.
+Medical interventions or interactions for research purposes, especially those involving invasive procedures, do require IRB review regardless of the size of the study.

 4. Oral History

-An oral history study may not require IRB review because it is not generally thought to be a systematic investigation designed to contribute to generalizable knowledge beyond the individual being interviewed.
+An oral history project may not require IRB review because it is not generally thought to be a systematic investigation designed to contribute to generalizable knowledge beyond the individual being interviewed.
 However, when using oral history as a technique in human subject research it may require IRB review.
 Researchers proposing such work are strongly encouraged to contact the IRB to determine whether their project requires approval.

 5. Quality Assurance or Quality Improvement Projects